 Some people like their home screen to have as little on it as possible.
-Others want everything on the home screen they possibly can squeeze in there.
-Some of us are a little of column A and a little of column B, because we believe that the space on our home screen is meant to be used, but we don't need/want to cover up every inch of it.
-But all of us can benefit from seeing the differences and the benefits of each approach.
+Some people want everything on the home screen they possibly can squeeze in there.
+Some people are a little of column A and a little of column B, because we believe that the space on our home screen is meant to be used, but we don't need/want to cover up every inch of it.
+No matter which camp you fall in, all of us can benefit from seeing the differences and the benefits of each approach.

 These layouts may look chaotic to the untrained eye, but to the user who set them, everything has a place and they know where that place is.
 When theming a heavy home screen like these, stick to simple wallpapers without a single area of focus.
 Icon packs are especially important here as the screen is covered in apps.
 If you use a lot of obscure apps that are unlikely to be themed in icon packs, alternative icons and filters for unthemed icons matter.

-At the other end of the home screen spectrum are those with as little on them as possible.
-They are tidy, they are simple, they are here to stay out of the way and let you get what you need to do done.
+At the other end of the home screen spectrum lie screens with as little on them as possible.
+Minimalist home screens are tidy, they are simple, they are here to stay out of the way and let you get what you need to do done.
 The default layout on most third-party launchers, and even some manufacturer launchers like Google Now Launcher, lean towards the minimalist side so as to not overwhelm new users.

-Mixed home screens try to strike a balance between the wall of widgets and the emptiness of a minimal layout.
+Mixed home screens try to strike a balance between the shelves of shortcuts and the emptiness of a minimal layout.
 These layouts can skew busy or simple, trying to make the most of the space given to them without overcrowding things.
 When building themes for myself or the site, this is the layout category I strive for.

 The key to a well-balanced layout is defining the space you do and do not want to use.
-If you've got a phablet and don't want to strain reaching towards the top, keep your folders and icons down low while leaving the top for glanceable widgets, or leaving it open to show off your wallpaper.
+If you've got a phablet and don't want to strain yout thumbs reaching for that top row, keep your folders and icons down low while leaving the top for glanceable widgets, or leaving it open to show off your wallpaper.
 I usually keep the middle open on my themes, both to let my wallpaper shine through and to have an open space for gestures.